Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-introduction-and-implementations.md

 - [PegaSys](https://twitter.com/PegasysEng) (ConsenSys): developing a client that is targeted for enterprise users.

 ### Independent research
-- Cambridge Army, @maxc on ethresear.ch, working on reducing the number of rounds of interactive verification e.g. with execution tracing, parallelism, or breaking up a transaction into smaller ones if a certain number of steps of verification have been reached.
+- Cambridge Army, @maxc on https://ethresear.ch, working on reducing the number of rounds of interactive verification e.g. with execution tracing, parallelism, or breaking up a transaction into smaller ones if a certain number of steps of verification have been reached.

 ### Grant program